 The Bush Foundation accepts applications from fiscal sponsors.
-The fiscal sponsor organization submits the grant application and, if the grant is approved, becomes the grantee and receives the funds.
+The fiscal sponsor submits the grant application and, if the grant is approved, becomes the grantee and receives the funds.

 Who is involved in a Fiscal Sponsorship